 The contenders were 25-year-old John Carmel Heenan, the all-American champion, and England’s “Titch” Sayers, 34, who was described on posters as “the small, clever little ring general”.
 He needed to be.
 Weighing 149lb, Sayers was just 5ft 8in tall, while 6ft 2in Heenan tipped the scales at 195lb.

 This was a bare-knuckle fight, which was illegal.
 But that didn’t stop a huge crowd gathering at the field just outside the village of Farnborough in Hampshire, many of the spectators having arrived by special trains from London.
-They were said to include the writers Charles Dickens and William Thackeray as well as the Prime Minister, Lord Palmerston, and even the 18-year-old Prince of Wales, destined to become King Edward VII.
+They were said to include the writers Charles Dickens and William Thackeray as well as the Prime Minister, Henry John Temple, and even the 18-year-old Prince of Wales, destined to become King Edward VII.

 As the contenders stripped to the waist, Heenan is reported to have commented: "We have a fine morning for our business."
 Sayers replied: "If a man can't fight and win on such a crisp morning, then he can't fight at all."